AlexBurnes/cmake_scripts/README.md

 # Abstract

-A collection of cmake modules and macros used to build C++ projects
+Collection of cmake modules and macroses used to build C++ projects

 # Version

-    0.1.0 intial version
+0.1.1

 # Usage